 Why should your pet have a dental cleaning?

 DID YOU KNOW?
-Professional dental cleanings are just as important for our pets, as they are for us!
-Pets similarly acquire bacteria & plaque build-up, resulting in bad breath & onset of periodontal disease.
-Periodontal disease left untreated leads to oral inflammation & risk for infection in/around the teeth.
-Bacterium built up in the mouth then leads to heart disease, kidney disease or loss of a tooth/teeth.
+Professional dental cleanings are just as important for our pets, as they are for us.
+Pets can acquire bacteria & plaque build-up just like we do, resulting in bad breath & onset of periodontal disease.
+Periodontal disease left untreated leads to oral inflammation & risk for infection in & around the teeth.
+Bacterium built up in the mouth without intervention, often leads to various conditions such as heart disease, kidney disease, & loss of teeth.
+Dental disease can be very painful if left untreated.
+The best time to get your pet's teeth cleaned is when they are in the lower stages of dental disease (Grade 1 or 2 out of 4).
+When your pet’s dental disease reach higher stages (Grade 3 or 4 out of 4), this is when your pet will likely start to need extractions and annual cleanings.